etdirksen/Climate-Business-Analysis/README.md

-# Module 9, Deliverable 3: Surf's Up Analysis
+# Climate Analysis for Business Profitability

 ## Overview and purpose
-The purpose of this analysis was to find weather data for the city of Oahu for our friend, W. Avy, to see if starting a surf board & ice cream business would be profitable.
-W. Avy wanted an analysis of the temperature and the precipitation from the weather data.
+The purpose of this analysis was to find weather data for the city of Oahu to see if starting a surf board & ice cream business would be profitable.
+I conducted an analysis of the temperature and the precipitation from a set of weather data.

 ## Results
 Here are some of the findings: